 MARVIN L. SEGREST Entering Lee County Courthouse BY MARY ELLEN GALE OPELIKA -- Marvin L. Segrest said he shot at Samuel L. Younge Jr. in self-defense "and I believe you gentlemen will believe him," defense attorney Yetta G. Samford told a Lee County jury last week.
 Samford was right.
 The jury of 12 white men took just one hour and ten minutes to find Segrest, a white man, not guilty of second-degree murder in the shooting of Younge, a Negro college student and civil rights worker.
 In setting Segrest free, the jury accepted his word over that of five state witnesses--four Negro students and a white bus driver.
 Segrest, a small, 69-year-old man with silvery gray hair and a hawk-like profile, took the stand in the applegreen Lee County courtroom shortly before noon Dec.
-8. Leaning toward the jury, he spoke in a loud and angry voice.
-He testified that he shot twice as Younge came toward Segrest complained about Younge's behim "with something that looked to me like a gun."
-But Joseph David Morris Jr., a Tuskegee Institute student, testified that Segrest fired the second shot as Younge was running away.
+8. Leaning toward the jury, he spoke in a loud and angryvoice.
+He testified that before midnight Jan.
+3. Prince said him "with something that looked to me like a gun," But Joseph David Morris Jr., a Tuskegee Institute student, testified that Segrest fired the second shotas Younge was running away.
 W.B.
 Powell, the bus driver, said Younge was walking away from Segrest into an alley when the shot was fired.
 And three other students--Marcellus Brooks, Roby L. Radley, and Thomas Boddie--said that Segrest came toward Younge before firing the first shot.
 The jury apparently accepted Segrest and Powell's version of what happened after the second shot was fired.
-Both men said Younge walkedaway from that But Morris said that he saw Segrest fire and Younge fall.
+Both men said Younge walked away from that shot alive.
+But Morris said that he saw Segrest fire and Younge fall.
 "I waited a minute or two and pulled (my car) out on the highway with my brights on.
 I saw him laying in blood on his back and side.
-Blood was running down the pavement," Sergeant George O. Prince, of the Tuskegee police, testified that he was called to the downtown service station where Segrest worked a few minutes before midnight Jan.
-3. Prince said havior.
+Blood was, running down the pavement."
+Sergeant George O. Prince, of the Tuskegee police, testified that he was called to the downtown service station where Segrest worked a few minutes he shot twice as Younge came toward Segrest complained about Younge's behavior.
 But the policeman didn't remember Segrest saying that Younge had any weapon.

-Yet the golf club which police found under Younge's body played a major role in Segrest's testimony in court.
-The service station attendant said the golf club must have been the gun-like "something" he saw in Younge's hands.
+Yet the golf club which police found under Younge's body played a major role in Segrest's testimony in court, The service station attendant said the golf club must have been the gun-like "something" he saw in Younge's hands.
 Segrest said Younge drove his car up to the service station, on Highway 29 just east of Tuskegee, shortly before midnight.
 He "jumped out cursing and ranting and raving," Segrest said.
-When Younge asked where the restroom was, Segrest said he pointed--"ladies on this side, men on this side."
-When Younge said he wouldn't use a segregated restroom, Segrest said, he told Younge "the only segregation is between men and ladies."
-Segrest said Younge replied, ""I don't go to the goddamn back for nobody.
-The sooner you goddamn white folks know I don't go to the back, the better it will be for you.' ". . .
-I said, 'You just came here to raise hell.
-Go, and don't come back," back in his car and drove to the Grey- held the gun level and fired at Younge. face and a yellow stripe down his back.
-Blackletters scrawled around the base of the monument spell out "black power" and "Sam Younge." ever since 1,500 angry Tuskegee Institute students streamed downtown in the darkness early last Friday morning.
+When Younge asked where the restroom was, Segrest said he pointed --"ladies on this side, menon this side."
+When Younge said he wouldn't use a tion. segregated restroom, Segrest said, he told Younge "the only segregation is first shot, Younge retreated around a between men and ladies."
+Segrest said Younge replied, "'I don't go to the goddamn back for nobody.
+The sooner you goddamn white folks know I don't go to the back, the better it will be for you." "...I said, 'You just came here to raise hell.
+Go, and don't come back."
+Segrest testified.
+He said Younge got line of fire."
+But Morris said Segrest hound bus station next door.
+"I went back inside," Segrest said.